Kong/insomnia/.github/PULL_REQUEST_TEMPLATE.md

 possible including general description, implementation details, potential shortcommings, etc.

 If this PR closes an issue, please mention "Closes #XX" where #XX is the issue number.

+If this PR fixes a bug or regression, please make sure to add a test.
 -->